Escalating US-China trade war sends stocks plunging

 "Since we see a trade accord being reached in the not-too-distant future, we don't expect the market to endure more than a short-lived spate of indigestion," said Sam Stovall, chief investment strategist at CFRA.

 Investors have so far made it through the bulk of first quarter corporate earnings reports in decent shape.
-Earlier in the year they had expected earnings to severely contract, but results so far show less than a 1% drop in profit.
+Earlier in the year they had expected earnings to severely contract.
+The results so far show less than a 1% drop in profit.

 The escalating trade war threatens to spoil an expected earnings recovery in the second half, however.